wireless-broadband-alliance/wba-openroaming-portal/README.md

 - chown -R www-data:www-data /var/www/openroaming/public/resources/uploaded/
 ```

+**IMPORTANT**:
-**IMPORTANT**: After you load the fixtures by running the second command, you need to change the following environment
+After you load the fixtures by running the second command,
+if you are not using Let’s Encrypt CA, you need to change the following environment
 variable:

 `RADIUS_TRUSTED_ROOT_CA_SHA1_HASH`: The SHA1 hash of your RADIUS server's trusted root CA. The default value is set to